mayra-cabrera/til/ruby/stricter-conversions-with-integer-and-float.md

 # Stricter conversions with integer and float
+*This is based on The Well Grounded Rubyiest book, you should definitly buy it*

-As a ruby programmer you probably have experimented with converting strings to integer, and ruby has some secret under their slive with this conversion:
+As a ruby programmer you probably have experimented with converting strings to integers, and ruby has some secret under their slive with this conversion:

 ```ruby
 "hello".to_i